arne-schroppe/dash/README.md

 (That is the same example as before, just split into several i/o actions)

-One important detail is that i/o code is separate from "normal" code in Dash.
+One important detail is that i/o code is separate from "normal" code in dash.
 That means that if you'd use `io.print_line` or any other i/o action somewhere deep down in a function, it will not start printing things on the screen.
 Why is that?
 It's because all those `io` things don't do anything directly.
 Instead they *describe* an action